h-i-sutton/h-i-sutton.github.io/_posts/2025-12-20-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Mar 18: Ukraine's HUR released compiled imagery of strikes coastal targets on Crimea with FPV drones launched from uncrewed surface vessels (USVs).

-##The insincere peace talks phaseMar: Attempts by United States to broker a ceasefire, including one in the Black Sea, falter.
+## The insincere peace talks phase

+Mar: Attempts by United States to broker a ceasefire, including one in the Black Sea, falter.
 No change.
 Russia increases intensity of attacks on Ukraine including Kalibr cruise missile launches, possibly from submarines (which are observed deployed more than warships).

 Late Mar: Russia increases anti-USV defenses at shipyard in Kerch where an Pr.23900 IVAN ROGOV class amphibious carrier (LHD) is under construction.